tock/tock/doc/courses/sensys/environment.md

     $ tockloader list
     ...
     [App 0]
-      Name:                  hail
+      Name:                  imix
       Enabled:               True
       Sticky:                False
       Total Size in Flash:   65536 bytes
     ...

-As you can see, the old Hail test app is still installed on the board.
+As you can see, the old imix test app is still installed on the board.
 This also nicely demonstrates that user applications are nicely isolated from the
 kernel: it is possible to update one independently of the other.
 Remove it with the following command:

     $ tockloader uninstall

-The blue LED should no longer blink, and another `tockloader list` should show nothing installed.
-Compile and re-flash the Hail test app:
+The blue LED ??????? should no longer blink, and another `tockloader list` should show nothing installed.
+Compile and re-flash the imix test app, using the app in the `libtock-c` repository you cloned:

-    $ cd userland/examples/tests/hail/
+    $ cd libtock-c/examples/tests/imix/
     $ make program

 ## 4. (Optional) Familiarize yourself with `tockloader` commands